Low Impact Bicycle Rides in the New York / Long Island / Hudson Valley Region

 Meanwhile, if you have a chance to ride any section of the Old Croton Trail anytime soon, please contact me and let me know the current condition.
 Thanks!

-4. NYACK RAIL TRAIL (Abbreviated Version)
+NYACK RAIL TRAIL "+"

-Nyack to Piermont
+Nyack to Tappan +

-On the bright side, the whole ride is pretty flat, except for one extremely steep descent on a paved street that leads into Piermont, which is a really nice town to stop for a drink or an outdoor meal.
+The whole ride is pretty flat, except for one extremely steep descent on a paved street that leads into Piermont, which is a really nice town to stop for a drink or an outdoor meal.
 To avoid having to climb this hill back to the top, you can always return via Piermont Avenue, a paved residential street with a great view of the Hudson and a lot of interesting houses.
 Other highlights include antique shops in Nyack, restaurants and a bike shop at Piermont Pier, and a great water view at Piermont Landing.

 From the New York Thruway North, get off at Exit 10 and follow the signs to 9W North.
 When you reach a fork with a sign that directs you to South Nyack, bear right.
 (The other direction will say "Nyack/Piermont.")
 As you proceed straight up this street, you'll see the bike path on your right.
 Eventually, you'll reach the Franklin Street Park on your right.
 Park on the street somewhere near this playground and begin the trip on the gravel path (Raymond G. Esposito Memorial Trail).